 Sawl Law Group could aggressively defend you from false charges of homicide.
 We have more than 30 years of combined experience and have tried hundreds of cases, which has given us extensive experience and resources to utilize on your behalf.
 When you schedule a free consultation, we will help you determine what course of action you should take.

-Contact us today to get experienced and knowledgeable legal representation immediately.
+Contact our Fresno murder defense attorneys today to get experienced and knowledgeable legal representation immediately.